MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingShieldedPlug/README.md

 	* pointer to production function (with pointer to producer argument so as to be able to associate produced data with producer)
 * methods
 	* initialisation method (will start the production task)
-	* taskbody (calls the production function at every production period expiration)
+	* taskbody (calls the configuration function once then calls the production function at every production period expiration)

 Although the design is to some extent object-oriented, the implementation in this example is in C, not in C++.